opencontainers/distribution-spec/spec.md

 If the image had already been deleted or did not exist, a `404 Not Found` response will be issued instead.

-> **Note**  When deleting a manifest from a registry version 2.3 or later, the following header must be used when `HEAD` or `GET`-ing the manifest to obtain the correct digest to delete:
+> **Note**: When deleting a manifest from a registry version 2.3 or later, the following header must be used when `HEAD` or `GET`-ing the manifest to obtain the correct digest to delete:

     Accept: application/vnd.docker.distribution.manifest.v2+json